 c) Determine whether eligibility-to-ride requirements are met.

-- Perform any secondary checks of entitlement to discounts when flagged by eMD. - Perform random I.D. checks when prompted by the eMD. - d) Evaluate whether customer should be treated as "ticketed" (and is entitled to a seat check), or as "unticketed."
+- Perform any secondary checks of entitlement to discounts when flagged by eMD. - Perform random I.D. checks when prompted by the eMD.

+d) Evaluate whether customer should be treated as "ticketed"